grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Can you point us in the right direction for purchasing supplies and hiring some halfway decent welders who can do repairs?"
 Percy asked.

 "There's a market and exchange floor further up the tunnel where you can get parts and supplies.
 And I'll give ya a list of contacts up and down the dock who should be able to set you up with fuel and repairs and the like.
 I'll try to give you the least-worst of that bunch of bone-scraping, marrow-sucking dickheads."
-She started scribbling down a list of names and associated slips on the back of a used enveloped.
+She started scribbling down a list of names and associated slips on the back of a used envelope.

 "OK, repairs are my first priority," said Percy, "but I have a few other points of business to take care of while I'm here.
 I'm looking for a woman called 'Miss Mai.'"